joemcf09/ArmWrestlingMatchSimulator/README.md

 Currently in its **early stages**, the game offers a fun and engaging experience with a solid foundation.
 Future updates will bring animations, enhanced mechanics, and deeper gameplay.

-> **Built with AI Assistance**: AI tools helped optimize the game logic, improve efficiency, and refine commentary as I am not the most experience programmer to begin with.
-However, all wrestler data, creative decisions, and core mechanics concepts were hand-crafted by myself.
+> **Built with AI Assistance**: Being absolutely transparent, the coding for this game was done with the help of AI as I am not the most experienced programmer in the world when it comes to dealing with HTML, CSS and JavaScript.
+However, all wrestler data, creative decisions, ideas, and core mechanics concepts were carefully thought by myself with lots of trial and error.

 ---